 More than 2,500 people have been infected by the virus and nearly 1,700 have died in what is now the second-deadliest Ebola outbreak in history, according to Congo’s Health Ministry.
-Health officials fear it could could spread to several neighboring countries such as Burundi, Rwanda, South Sudan and Uganda.
-However, the United Nations health agency rejected making an emergency declaration three times before.
+Health officials fear it could spread to neighboring countries such as Burundi, Rwanda, South Sudan and Uganda.
+However, the U.N. health agency has rejected making an emergency declaration three times before.

-But after a fourth meeting of the panel known as WHO’s Emergency Committee since the outbreak was declared on August 1, 2018, WHO’s Director General Tedros Adhanom Ghebreyesus announced his decision to accept its recommendation for an emergency declaration.
+But after the panel, known as WHO's Emergency Committee, met for a fourth time since the outbreak was declared on August 1, 2018, its thinking shifted and WHO’s Director General Tedros Adhanom Ghebreyesus announced his decision to accept its recommendation for an emergency declaration.
 He declared the Ebola virus outbreak to be a Public Health Emergency of International Concern, or PHEIC.

-The Emergency Committee also made specific recommendations related to this outbreak such as strengthening community awareness and cross-border screening, and also said it was disappointed by delays in getting the money needed to properly respond to the outbreak.
+The Emergency Committee also made specific recommendations related to this outbreak such as measures aimed at strengthening community awareness and cross-border screening, and it also said that it was disappointed by delays in getting the money that is needed to properly respond to the outbreak.

-Also Wednesday, International Medical Corps, a global humanitarian aid organization that has been on the ground in Congo since the beginning of the Ebola outbreak and runs a treatment center near the country’s northeastern border with Uganda, said it found early treatment of Ebola patients with vitamin A supplements led to reduced mortality among those diagnosed with the deadly virus.
+Also Wednesday, International Medical Corps, a global humanitarian aid organization that has been on the ground in Congo since the beginning of the Ebola outbreak, and runs a treatment center near the country's northeastern border with Uganda, said it found that early treatment of Ebola patients with vitamin A supplements has led to reduced mortality among those diagnosed with the deadly virus.

 Nearly a year in the making

-A global emergency is defined as an “extraordinary event” that poses an international risk and requires a coordinated response.
-Declaring Ebola in Congo a global health emergency helps to fast-track more international research and action, though it can also prompt governments to close their borders.
+A global emergency is defined as an “extraordinary event” that poses an international risk, and it requires a coordinated response.
+Declaring Ebola in Congo to be a global health emergency helps to fast-track more international research and action, though it can also prompt governments to close their borders.

-This is only the fifth such declaration in WHO’s history, after emergencies were declared in West Africa’s Ebola outbreak that killed more than 11,000 people, Zika’s threat to the Americas, polio and the swine flu pandemic.
+This is only the fifth such declaration in WHO's history.
+Previous emergencies were declared in West Africa's Ebola outbreak, which killed more than 11,000 people; Zika's threat to the Americas; and in the polio and swine flu pandemics.

-Experts have long said the outbreak met the conditions for an emergency declaration.
+Experts have long said that the Ebola outbreak in Congo met conditions for an emergency declaration.
 But the international response to the outbreak has been hampered by political instability, conflicts, dense populations and public mistrust of Ebola services.
 Armed attackers have targeted doctors and vaccination teams, and others have harassed the families of health workers, apparently mistrustful of outsiders.

-In April, armed attackers killed Dr. Richard Valery Mouzoko Kiboung, a Cameroonian epidemiologist working for the WHO, and in May, villagers beat to death Ebola hygienist Kambale Sambili.
+In April, armed attackers killed Dr. Richard Valery Mouzoko Kiboung, a Cameroonian epidemiologist working for the WHO, and in May, villagers beat to death an Ebola hygienist, Kambale Sambili.

-Still, WHO kept on treating the outbreak as a “level 3″ emergency, its most serious designation, fearing that an emergency declaration could provoke a backlash.
-That reasoning changed with Goma threatened by the virus.
+Still, WHO kept on treating the outbreak as a "level 3" emergency, its most serious designation, fearing that an emergency declaration could provoke more of a backlash.
+That reasoning changed as Goma was threatened by the virus.